A Virtuous Woman – Developing a Titus 2 Discipleship Ministry From Proverbs 31 Woman

 Every time you slip up, it will be a lesson that one day your daughter or your niece or a young woman in your church could learn from.

 So don’t make becoming a Proverbs 31 woman the goal line for yourself.
 Make it a stepping stone to fulfilling that much needed, valued, Titus 2 ministry that so many young women need today.
+That is the true value of a virtuous woman.

 King James Bible